Code Enforcement Awareness

 Please spread the word within your neighborhood to correct any violations or issues.
 View the City of Liberty Hill ordinances and if you see an incident in violation of an ordinance, you can report a complaint to the City of Liberty Hill's Code Enforcement Officer.

-Michael Hinds, Code Enforcement Officer for the City of Liberty Hill, is focusing on the health and safety of the community.
+Joey Wray, Code Enforcement Officer for the City of Liberty Hill, is focusing on the health and safety of the community.
 “The most important thing for me is to ensure everyone is safe but to also help beautify Liberty Hill,” he said.
 Nuisance violations containing junk vehicles/materials and high weeds/grass are at the center of his new role.

 Junk vehicles and materials